5 quick ways to speed up Preview on Mac

 5. Speed up Preview by cleaning your Mac

-The tips mentioned above will help you speed up Preview performance on your Mac, but will also take up a large chunk of your time.
+The tips mentioned above will help you speed up Preview performance on your Mac but will also take up a large chunk of your time.
 You’ll also need to remember to repeat these workflows regularly to ensure Mac Preview slow functionality doesn’t come back.

 Fortunately, there’s a better way to keep your computer running at optimal performance.
 An optimization app such as CleanMyMac X provides a simple way to automate all the cleaning processes by running a few scans:

 - Click on the System Junk tab and hit Scan.